Energy Systems Analysis - Specialization

 42001 Large scale energy system analysis 5 point June

-Choose at least 10 ECTS among the following courses:
+Choose at least 10 ECTS from the following courses:

 42016 Business Economics and Finance 5 point Spring F3B (Fri 13-17)